 U. S. small passenger vessels under 100 gross tons operating on navigable waterways of the United States are inspected for safety by the U. S. Coast Guard who also manages the licensing program for vessel personnel.
 Safety inspection information is provided below.
-More detailed information is provided on the Coast Guard's Homeport site under Domestic Vessels.
+More detailed information is provided on the Coast Guard's Homeport site (Domestic Vessels) and Coast Guard Headquarters Commercial Vessels Compliance CG-CVC-1.
 Please contact the Officer in Charge of Marine Inspection (OCMI) that is closest to your a port.
-Additional information and port contacts are available under the Homeport Port Directory.
+Port contacts are available under the Homeport Port Directory.

 The International Small Passenger Vessel Guide is designed to assist in preparing a vessel operator in obtaining an International Safety of Life at Sea (SOLAS) Passenger Ship Safety Certificate (PSSC) to operate between the U.S. Virgin Islands and the British Virgin Islands, i.e. carrying more than 12 passengers.
 It can also be used by a vessel operating no more than 20 miles from land in another’s country’s waters.
 This document is not all-inclusive, nor is it intended to replace the regulations.
 You must always refer back to the U.S. and International Regulations to determine the exact requirements applicable to your vessel or operation.
 The guide and other related documents are located at USCG Homeport San Juan PR, Domestic Vessel Inspection Section.